ronyn0/cardform2/README.md

 to-do:  get the mysql data into pug - done
-        translate the dndcards into pug - template done make tables for dndcards and normalize character info (with models) make dndcards data driven
+        translate the dndcards into pug - template done make tables for dndcards and normalize character info (with models) - done make dndcards data driven
         make the form for characters
         make a home page that shows a random character